Why I picked this book?

 Our Verdict

 Kashmir : Rage and Reason is an informative read on Kashmir, that tries to find out the reasons behind the anger, the ongoing violence and pro-azadi sentiments of Kashmiri people.
-A very well written book that gives the readers a perspective of what is happening is Kashmir and how things have changed over a period of time from someone who was born and brought up in Kashmir and has experienced and witnessed everything firsthand.
+It is a well-written book that gives readers a perspective on what is happening in Kashmir.